marcotav/exploratory-data-analysis/README.md

 ### increasing-the-participation-rate-in-standardized-tests

 The problem we need to solve is to how to make actionable suggestions to the College Board to help them increase the participation rates in their exams.
 For that we need to perform an exploratory data analysis (EDA) to find appropriate metrics that can be adjusted by the College Board accordingly.

-Performing the EDA we must among other things:
+I recommend reading the notebook using [nbviewer]

 ### west-nile-virus